 Like any aspect of a business, CRM (Customer Relationship Management) is constantly changing.
 The way we relate to clients and the tools we use are always developing.
-This means we’re seeing massive changes from year to year.
+This means we're seeing massive changes from year to year.

 Here are some things to look out for over the next year as you try to get your CRM processes into shape.

 CRM Will Be Tailored to Individual Businesses

 This is an emerging trend in managing customer relations.
 We are seeing the development of sophisticated tools that are customised for small and medium-sized firms.
 Expect more and more manufacturing and retail companies to adopt CRM as a key part of their operations, particularly online sales.

 CRM Packages Will Become Easier to Use

 Analytics Will Become More Powerful

 One of the most impressive aspects of a good CRM package is the way it allows companies to analyse their customer base.
 This year, we anticipate that the software will offer ever more features to collect and analyse data.
 This includes data on customer behaviour, product sales, defective items and resource flows.
 With this information, serving customers well should become easier than ever.

 CRM Will Fully Embrace Social Media